Interlocking Backpropagation: Improving depthwise model-parallelism: Experiments

-This surprising result may be explained by the success of Inception Nets \citep{inception-nets}.
-Which found that adding auxiliary classification losses into the model improved training performance, leading to state of the art results at the time they were first published.
-We have argued that interlocking backprop may be able to propagate information from the top level loss to the initial layers.
-Inception Net showed that auxiliary losses improved performance on CIFAR-10.
-The success of interlocking backprop in this setting may be understood as the consequence of these two findings.
+In fact we see that for both CIFAR-10 and CIFAR-100, interlocking backpropagation outperforms \etoe training.
+This is a surprising finding, as one would expect that a model in which all features were trained to optimise the single global loss would outperform a model in which modules were optimised for local losses.
+Our results indicate that \nwise{2} training of large scale neural networks could outperform training equivalent models with \etoe backpropagation.
+This surprising result may be explained by the success of Inception Nets \citep{inception-nets}, which found that adding auxiliary classification losses into the model improved training performance, leading to state of the art results at the time they were first published.
+We have argued that interlocking backpropagation may be able to propagate information from the top level loss to the initial layers, and Inception Nets showed that auxiliary losses improved performance on CIFAR-10.
+The success of interlocking backpropagation in this setting may be understood as the consequence of these two findings.